 Status was just as important among servants as it was within aristocratic ranks.
 Upper-servants supervised under-servants (sometimes called lower servants) and under-servants deferred to upper-servants.
 Upper-servants included the house steward, butler, valet, head housekeeper, head nurse, and lady’s maid.
-Upper-servants also enjoyed privileges that under-servants did not, and, in order for upper-servants to perform their jobs effectively, they were often allotted special offices or quarters for their use.
+Upper-servants also enjoyed privileges that under-servants did not, and, in order for upper-servants to perform their jobs effectively, they were often allotted special offices or quarters for their use known as Upper-Servant Offices.
 Such offices or quarters included the Butler’s Pantry, China-closet and Scullery, Gun-rooms, House-Steward’s Office, Housekeeper’s-Room, Service or Sideboard-rooms, Still-rooms, Steward’s-Room or Upper-Servants’-Hall, and Store-rooms.

 - China-Closet and Scullery: This was a small apartment near the Housekeeper’s-room.
 It was used to stow non-everyday items such as china, stoneware, and so forth.
 It usually had shelving, but sometimes the room contained locked cupboards instead.
 In Superior homes there might also be a China-Scullery that contained a dresser and sink and was attached to the Housekeeper’s-room.
 If the China-Closet was of sufficient size this room might also be included in it.

-- Housekeeper’s-Room: This was the primary room used by a housekeeper to conduct her business.
+- Housekeeper’s-Room: Another of t he Upper-Servant Offices that was the primary room used by a housekeeper to conduct her business was known as the housekeeper’s room.
 The main consideration was where it was located as she needed to be able to supervise the female staff.
 Therefore, it was usually best to place such a room first, by the Kitchen, next, near the Servant’s-Hall, or third, near the Servant’s-Entrance.
 Additionally, it was helpful to have it located near the mistress’s Drawing-room, Morning-room, or Boudoir.
 Another use of the Housekeeper’s-room was to allow servants to take breakfast and tea in the room.
 Servants could also pass evenings in this room, and if there was no Steward’s-room, it took its place.
 Besides the ordinary Sitting-room furniture, the Housekeeper’s-room might also contains closets with drawers and shelving to accommodate preserves, pickles, special groceries, china, glass, linen, etc. The standard arrangement was to keep sugar, linens, and light groceries in drawers and glass and china in drawers or on shelves.
 Cakes and biscuits were usually kept in canisters.
 However, some of these articles might also be placed in the Store-room.

 - Service or Sideboard-rooms: These rooms were used for communication with the Dining-room during dinner service.
 These rooms were usually 10 to 20 feet square, plainly furnished, and often had a dresser to hold dishes.
 The room was frequently situated near the Butler’s-Pantry and formed a sort of Ante-room to the Dining-room allowing the serving of dinner, wine, and dessert.
 In small houses, a Lobby might serve this function.
 Service-rooms could also function as a sort of Vestibule and be connected to the Dining-room with an outer door to access the grounds.
 Fireplaces were usually unnecessary in these rooms, and a sink, wash basin, or hot-table were usually present.
 In larger houses there might also be a Service-room known as a Butler’s-Service room.
 This room was attached to the Butler’s Pantry and allowed communication between the Service-room and the Dining-room.
 It usually had a dresser to store plate and to hold wine and desserts.
 If the Butler’s-Service room was located in the basement, it needed to have a passage for servants or a stairway to allow access to both the Kitchen and the Butler’s-Pantry.
 For dishes there could always be a Lift, with the size of a double Lift being no more than about 5 by 3 feet.
 In smaller houses, the Butler’s-Pantry often constituted the Service-room.